-- 3. Move old InnoDB log files /var/lib/mysql/ib_logfile0 and /var/lib/mysql/ib_logfile1 out of /var/lib/mysql/ to a backup location. - 4.
-Determine the location of the option file, my.cnf. - 5.
-Update my.cnf so that it conforms to the following requirements: - To prevent deadlocks, set the isolation level to read committed. - Configure the InnoDB engine.
+- 2. Move old InnoDB log files /var/lib/mysql/ib\logfile0 and /var/lib/mysql/ib\logfile1 out of /var/lib/mysql/ to a backup location. - 3.
+Determine the location of the option file, my.cnf (/etc/my.cnf by default). - 4.
+Update my.cnf so that it conforms to the following requirements: - To prevent deadlocks, set the isolation level to READ-COMMITTED. - Configure the InnoDB engine.
 Cloudera Manager will not start if its tables are configured with the MyISAM engine.
 (Typically, tables revert to MyISAM if the InnoDB engine is misconfigured.)
 To check which engine your tables are using, run the following command from the MySQL shell: